Also known as: Minimal change nephrotic syndrome, Nil disease, Lipoid nephrosis or Idiopathic nephrotic syndrome of

 In minimal change disease, there is damage to the glomeruli -- the tiny blood vessels inside the nephron where blood is filtered to make urine and waste is removed.
-The disease gets its name because this damage isn't visible under a regular microscope.
+The disease gets its name because this damage is not visible under a regular microscope.
 It can only be seen under a very powerful microscope called an electron microscope.

-The cause is unknown, but the disease may occur after:
+The cause is unknown, but the disease may occur after or be related to:

 There may be symptoms of nephrotic syndrome, including:

 Minimal change disease does not reduce the amount of urine produced.
 It rarely progresses to kidney failure.

-The doctor may not be able to see any obvious outward signs of the disease, other than swelling.
-Blood and urine tests reveal signs typical of nephrotic syndrome, including:
+The doctor may not be able to see any signs of the disease, other than swelling.
+Blood and urine tests reveal signs of nephrotic syndrome, including:

 Corticosteroids can cure minimal change disease in most children.
 Some patients may need to stay on steroids to keep the disease in remission.

 Swelling may be treated with:

 You may also be told to reduce the amount of salt in your diet.